malramsay64/phd-thesis/02_Dynamics/introduction.md

 while for lower temperatures (\SI{<248}{\kelvin}) there is an initial fast relaxation followed by a plateau then the slower secondary relaxation.
-This two step relaxation process is present in experiments [@Mapes2006;@Chang1994;@Sidebottom1993;@Li1992;@Mezei1987] and simulations [@Chong2004;@Rinaldi2001;@Roland1997;@Donati1999] of supercooled liquids.
+This two-step relaxation process is present in experiments [@Mapes2006;@Chang1994;@Sidebottom1993;@Li1992;@Mezei1987] and simulations [@Chong2004;@Rinaldi2001;@Roland1997;@Donati1999] of supercooled liquids.
-The two step process describes two types of relaxations, fast $\beta$-relaxations which are the relaxations before the plateau and slow $\alpha$-relaxations being the long timescale relaxations. [@Cavagna2009] The $\beta$-relaxations are only present at the low temperatures
+The two-step process describes two types of relaxations, fast $\beta$-relaxations which are the relaxations before the plateau and slow $\alpha$-relaxations being the long timescale relaxations. [@Cavagna2009] The $\beta$-relaxations are only present at the low temperatures